 Press the down arrow key twice.

-When asked if you accept the license terms, enter
+When asked if you accept the license terms, enter yes.

 Here, you are asked if you want to change the installation path for Anaconda3.
 If you do not wish to change it, simply press Enter to proceed with the installation.